Switch 2 Bingo Cards - Print Free or Customize

 - For random drawing, you can print another copy of the call list, cut, fold and then pick them randomly at play time.

 - Distribute one card per player.
-For marking, you can use pens.
+For marking, you can use markers.
 Crayons are the cheapest.

-- The caller initiates the play by randomly drawing an item from the call list and announcing it to all players.
+- The caller starts the game by randomly pulling an item from the call list and announcing it to everyone.

-- The players scan their cards to see if they have the announced word.
-If they do, they mark that word.
+- The players check their cards to see if they have the called word.
+If they do, they dab that word.

 This Switch 2 Bingo Cards Game contains following Words or Phrases: Next Mario Kart is just called Mario Kart 9, New Switch Online tier - GCN Online, "Preorders are now open", Mouse/IR functionality confirmed, No tech specs outright given, Reiterate that Switch games are compatible but still don't say which aren't outright, Switch 2 "boost" mode is free to use for Switch 1 titles, Next Mario Kart isn't numbered and instead has a title like Double Dash for its gimmick, Dormant IP (F-Zero, DK, Star Fox) gets surprise new game reveal, Some new kind of online thing like Miiverse to distinguish from current Switch 1 online, Metroid Prime 4 and/or Legends: Z-A shown side by side a la Twilight Princess to highlight differences, Current online titles will let you play on Switch or Switch 2 with an icon to indicate platform, Release date, Switch 2 either has paid "upgrade path" for current Switch 1 games or will outright sell new versions for Tears of the Kingdom, $70 price point becomes standard after Tears successfully pulled it off, Hollow Knight: Silksong gets a trailer, Amiibo support reiterated with a new wave announced (likely for Mario Kart), Next Animal Crossing is teased or confirmed to be in the works but little details, Third Party support with some current gen titles launching same time as PS5/XSX plus new titles previously skipped Switch, New mainline Mario title teased, most likely a 3D followup, Preorders initially locked to buying direct from Nintendo using your Nintendo Account to avoid scalpers, New tech feature that looks destined to be underutilized but hopefully one or two games make use of, New "Complete" versions of Mario Kart 8: Deluxe and Smash Ultimate announced to have all DLC on cartridge for those who skipped Switch, Improved chat support replacing the awful phone requirement from the Switch, Surprise third party revival announced for first year of Switch 2.